rackerlabs/rackspace-how-to/content/dedicated-hosting/linux-spheres-of-support-for-dedicated-and-managed-ops.md

 **Note**: RHCS is supported only on physical hardware platforms (not including OnMetal offerings).
 Oracle on RHCS is supported in tandem by the DBA team and Linux OS administrators.

-### Containerization Technologies
+### Containerization technologies

-The following containerzation technologies are supported:
+The following containerization technologies are supported:

 |   | Installation | Configuration | Troubleshooting | Patching |
 | --- | --- | --- | --- | --- |